sajidhamdard/system-design/Kubernetes-Pods-Restart.md

 | ------------- | ---------------------- | ------------------------------------- |
 | **Liveness**  | “Am I alive?”          | Kill Pod                              |
 | **Readiness** | “Am I ready to serve?” | Remove Pod from traffic               |

----

-If you want —
-I can show a **real Spring Boot health check** config that works well with probes (interview ready)

-Want that?